DFE-Digital/teacher-cpd-design-history/app/posts/register-for-an-npq/2024-02-01-capping-funded-spaces.md

 ## There were some structures already in place that would help with capping

 - The policy team were working on funding eligibility changes.
-These changes would help to align the level of demand for funded spaces with the number of spaces available.
+These changes would help to align the level of demand for funded places with the number of places available.

 - Contracts define the target number of participants – per provider, per NPQ.